UHDanke/gd_docs/README.md

 # HDanke's Geometry Dash Editor Documentation

 These are my personal notes documenting various Geometry Dash triggers and editor mechanics.
-They are not intended as a guide or introduction to the game or the editor, read the [Official Editor Guide](https://www.robtopgames.com/files/GDEditor.pdf) first if you are a beginner.
+They are not intended as a guide or introduction to the game or the editor, there are better documents aimed towards beginners.
 Everything in this document has been deduced using in-game tests.
 As such, there might be factual errors or misinterpretations despite rigorous testing.
 I made these notes for me to have a reference i can check anytime.
 I can understand them, i cannot guarantee you will.

 Report any issues or suggestions by raising an issue on this repo.

-### Links
+### Other Resources
+* The [Official Editor Guide](https://www.robtopgames.com/files/GDEditor.pdf) is aimed primarily towards beginners and is as close as you'll get to an official editor reference.
+I personally do not find it reliable due to how many inaccuracies it has and the lack of interest from the maintainers in keeping the information accurate and up to date.
+* Jeyzor's [Ultimate Trigger Guide](https://youtu.be/YOjDhceKBqU?si=IK8lrDB6zXw78syu) video series, good for beginners and fairly accurate.
 * [Easings Graphs & Tables](https://docs.google.com/spreadsheets/d/e/2PACX-1vRD8SRDrZWaDEqowrnnqCgJnp3mU2FC5mah8tCFuZOFX1KUnR1DrZNIfBwvmAdaO62NDBcMU4CV2e-p/pubhtml)

 ### Bugs